EmmaLawlor/Quizzy-Rascal/README.md

     - This could keep a record of the top 5 or 10 users and their scores.

 - Extend quiz options
-    - Create a number of music trivia categories based on music genres or decades of music.
+    - Create several music trivia categories based on music genres or decades of music.
-    - Add the option of selecting difficulty so user could answer easy or difficukt questions, depending on their music knowledge.
+    - Add the option of selecting difficulty so the user could answer easy or difficult questions, depending on their music knowledge.

 - Enhance CSS
-    - Use CSS to help display the focused button on the quiz more clearly when tabbing through the page via keyboard.
+    - Use CSS to help display the focused button on the quiz more clearly when tabbing through the page via the keyboard.
     - At present the default blue highlight blends with the style of the buttons on the page.

 ## Testing